alex-harvey-z3q/jira_worklog/README.md

 #### `infill`

 The `infill` option specifies the number of hours worked per day.
-If not specified, this option is not used.
+The default is `8h`.
+To disable infilling, do not specify `default` in the data file (see below).

 #### `server`